 Hello, Professor You.

 You've worked hard to get where you are.
-You're the first from your low-income family to go to college.
+You're the first from your family to go to college.
 Or you're from an ethnic or racial group that doesn't usually go for an academic career.
 But now you're here, and you can go so much further.
 Take the next step toward your future by becoming a McNair Scholar.

 The opportunities you’ll have through the elite McNair Scholars Program will open doors for you all over campus—and the nation.
 You’ll learn how to prepare for graduate school.
 You’ll work with a faculty mentor to prepare a research project, and you’ll present your research at professional conferences.
 Oh, and did we mention the $3,500 stipend?

 You might have what it takes.
 Whether you're interested in physics, history, criminal justice, or nearly any other field imaginable, let us show you the benefits of an academic career.

 While that anniversary marks a significant history of scholarly excellence in important global issues, the journal will host a symposium March 23 and 24 that looks ahead to issues that may arise in the future.

 Indiana University Bloomington will commemorate Asian American and Pacific Islander Heritage Month with a diverse slate of programs and activities taking place on campus and in the local community.

 Indiana University has awarded grants to 31 Indiana University faculty members from four IU campuses to support scholarship and bring new productions and exhibits to the public.
 Since being launched in 2005 with a grant from Lilly Endowment Inc., IUs New Frontiers in Arts and Humanities program has invested more than $11 million in projects involving more than 500 faculty members.